 The scene at the end of Top Wing.
 The reader will note two formations.
 The lower was abandoned after the runaway of 22 March 1886 in favour of the top formation that was regraded to 1 in 33 against arriving trains.

-The cutting along Top Road between the junction with Middle Road and Knapsack St Glenbrook.
+between the junction with Middle Road and Knapsack St Glenbrook.
 Note the vertical bore holes where explosives were added.
-The entrance to Top Road at Knapsack St Glenbrook.
-Four wooden sleepers are still in situ near the gate.